-A Louisville Medical Malpractice Lawyer Explains How Medical Mistakes Happen In The Operating Room
+A Medical Malpractice Lawyer in Louisville Explains How Medical Mistakes Happen In The Operating Room

 Surgical procedures always involve risk.
 For example, a patient may have a poor reaction to general anesthesia, or have a medical condition that leads to complications.
 Before you undergo surgery, your surgeon will review all of the most common risks and complications, as well as go over your medical history in order to understand if you have any elevated risks.